labelle-org/labelle/doc/margin-calibration-howto.md

 Please also measure the height in mm of the sample pattern so that we can determine the resolution of the print head.
+Please also measure the top and bottom margins in mm.

 It may be necessary to
 [clean the print head](#checking-the-cleanliness-of-the-print-head) to ensure